stephenrdoyle/teaching_development/module_linux_scripting/module_linux_scripting.md

 ```
 - The final thing we need to do is change our setup so Unix can find our scripts without explicitly being told where they are.
 - When a command is typed, Unix searches a list of directories looking for it.
-- This list is stored as an environmental variable known as the PATH.
+- This list is stored as an environmental variable known as the *PATH*.
-- Some of the directories in the PATH are looked at for all users but others can be set explicitly for an individual user
+- Some of the directories in the PATH are looked at for all users but others can be set explicitly for an individual user.

 ```bash
 # First we want to check what our PATH currently is.